eclipsesource/tabris-js-docs/docs/2.0/api/TextInput.md

 ### type

 Type: *string*, supported values: `default`, `password`, `search`, `multiline`, default: `default`

-The type of the text widget.<br/>This property can only be set on widget creation.
+The type of the text widget.
+Windows 10 currently interprets `search`  as `default`.<br/>This property can only be set on widget creation.
 Once set, it cannot be changed anymore.

 ## Events